 - cooking class nyc FAQ:

-- I love cooking, but I’m not good enough (at all) to think about competing on TV for Chopped Jr. Is this program too advanced for me?
+- I love cooking, but Im not good enough to win Masterchef Junior or Chopped like some of your students have done.
+Is this program too advanced for me?

 - No not at all.
+We accept all skill levels.
 Many of our students are newbies, fresh, and they aren’t mad experienced in the kitchen.
 They just love to cook.
 That is all that is required of our students, that they love to cook and love food and all of that.
 We have and accept all skill levels.
 We divide up into small subsets and groups so each set of students can be challenged and learn at their own ability.

-- Why do you offer a concentration in pastry or savory this year?
+- Why do you offer a concentration in pastry or savory?
 What does that mean?

 - Is the program safe?
-We are worried about our daughter in regards to safety.
-She’s 13 and we live in a small town in western PA; we have visited NYC before but, c’mon, it’s a big scary city to us as parents.
 How do you keep the kids safe when you travel around town?
 Are there chaperones?

 - Student safety is our number one concern.
 Most of our students come from outside the City and have limited experience in NYC.
 So we stick to them like glue!
 Everywhere we go in the City, at all times, chaperones who live here and know the City are with the students every step of the way.
 On the first afternoon we do a dry run, taking the subway together, and we go over the process and procedure for how we travel in a group in great detail with the students.
-In the end it comes down to staying smart, staying together, keeping our eyes open and our ears clear of headphones etc. While we travel students will have their phones, just in case they get separated, and they have a card with all of our contact numbers and addresses and what to do if separated.
-So far this has never happened, because we practice, and because we know what we are doing.
-While we can never 100% guarantee anything, we 100% do our very best to ensure that safety remain our top top priority!
+In the end it comes down to staying smart, staying together, keeping our eyes open and our ears clear of headphones etc. While we can never 100% guarantee anything, we 100% do our very best to ensure that safety remain our top top priority!

 Who will my roommate be?
 What is my room like?
 Is the dorm nice?